top of page

 Introduction / Biography

-Taiko Fujimura is a mixed media artist based in San Francisco.
-Currently, she is focusing on painting with watercolor, ink, acrylic, and oil on a variety of surfaces.
-Taiko selects materials that link her inner self with the outside world, creating an extended montage of her personal experiences, connections and relationships with both people and objects.
+Taiko Fujimura is a San Francisco–based mixed media artist currently focused on painting with watercolor, ink, acrylic, and oil on a variety of surfaces.
+She carefully selects materials that connect her inner world with the outer one, creating a layered montage of personal experiences, relationships, and emotional connections with both people and objects.

-Taiko's work is strongly influenced by Japanese wabi-sabi and Japanese calligraphy, which she has studied since the age of six.
-Between 1999 and 2001, she studied fine arts at the San Francisco Art Institute and graphic design at the California College of the Arts with scholarships and awards.
-Her works have appeared in exhibitions including the de Young Museum, Yerba Buena Center for the Arts, and the Consulate General of Japan in San Francisco.
-She has also shown internationally at the Hirafuku Museum of Art and the Denshokan Museum in Akita, Japan.
+Taiko’s art is deeply influenced by Japanese aesthetics, especially wabi-sabi and traditional calligraphy, which she began studying at the age of six.
+From 1999 to 2001, she studied fine arts at the San Francisco Art Institute and graphic design at California College of the Arts, earning scholarships and awards.
+Her work has been featured in exhibitions at the venues including the de Young Museum, Yerba Buena Center for the Arts, and the Consulate General of Japan in San Francisco.
+Internationally, her art has been shown at the Hirafuku Museum of Art and the Denshokan Museum in Akita, Japan.

 bottom of page